KHMuller/khmuller.github.io/index.md

 Exploring the principles of evolutionary biology, self-awareness, empathy, and creativity and, along the way, hoping to inspire others to play an active role in nature preservations.

-Planing to update the majority of YT shorts so they fit the new format and un-listing the older version.
-YT shorts are not getting the channel closer to monetization, thus taking advantage of branding impact with the new format.
-Can I see an increase in direct visits in muuuh.com?

-I am about to completely remove the content from simaec.net, leaving the website as a dummy site only.
-With the advent of large language models, the content published on simaec.net has become redundant.

 ## Websites &amp; YouTube Channels

 - [Muuuh Nature and Wildlife](https://muuuh.com "Muuuh Nature and Wildlife") - About wildlife photography and video recordings.
 - [Fauna Flora Photography](https://faunaflora.photography "Fauna Flora Photography") - A collection of information about species observed in the Montreal area.
-- [Simaec.NET](https://www.simaec.net "Web Publishing") - How to build and promote a website.
 - [Discovery Mexico](https://www.discoverymexico.com.mx "Discovery Mexico") - Travel guide for Mexico in Spanish.
 - [Muuuh Nature and Wildlife on YT](https://youtube.com/@Muuuh "Muuuh Nature and Wildlife on YT") - Videos about animal behavior and nature